mk73/docs/docs/getting-started/first-app.md

 2. Click the _Project_ entity.
 3. In the Project's page click the _Permissions_ tab.
 This opens the Permissions settings.
 4. Start by making sure that all actions (View, Create, Update, Delete, and Search) are enabled for all roles.
-5. Fine tune permissions by changing the _Delete_ permissions from "All Roles" to "Granular" and then select from the presented roles the "Admin" role.
+5. Fine tune permissions by changing the _Delete_ permissions from "All Roles" to "Granular," and then select from the presented roles the "Admin" role.
    This ensures that only users filling the Admin role can delete projects.

 ![](./assets/pic-5.jpg)